trothr/blog/Marilyn/2019/20191227-flashback.md

 Initially we were going to just ride along for fun and to visit, but later Scott convinced us to try a few holes.
 It was good.

-Returning to the neighborhood, we drove on a road called "Old Farm".
+Returning to the Saddle Brook neighborhood, we drove on a road called "Old Farm".
-Christmas 1998, we were here, got snowed in.
+Christmas 1998, the four of us were here, got snowed in.
-I drove the Windstar on the same street, then covered in snow, just for fun.
+I drove the Windstar on the same street, then thickly covered in snow, just for fun.

 ## Flashback, October 1st